The short answer is yes! But who’s in for short answers nowadays?

 New Brunswick Premier calls for “national connection” in oil and gas sector https://t.co/tgatjMYxOL— Canada Action (@CanadaAction) February 19, 2019

-The benefits of Canada’s oil and gas industry for Ontario and the rest of the country are apparent.
-Canadians should realize that the natural resource sector is the backbone of our high standard of living and quality of life.
-After all, it accounts for about 20 per cent of our nation’s total GDP!
+The benefits of a strong oil and gas industry in Canada for Ontario and the rest of the country are apparent in this report.
+All Canadians need to realize that the natural resource sector is the backbone of our high standard of living and quality of life

 Canada Wins When Our Resource Sector is Strong